Legal Considerations When Buying Shares in a Business

 • Rights and restrictions.
 A diligent read through of the existing articles of association or the shareholder agreement will highlight any notable rights or restrictions that may impact your investment.
 For example, if you only have a minority shareholding and there are drag along rights in the agreements, this could impact your right to sell or not sell.
 Anti-compete clauses are another issue to look out for.

 • Other obligations.
 Another important question to ask is whether the shares tie you into any other obligations?
-Buying any shares in a company means you are taking on the liability risk of a company as well as the asset benefits.
+Buying any shares in a business means you are taking on the liability risk of a company as well as the asset benefits.
 If your share purchase is contingent on you taking personal responsibility for the company’s previous shortcomings or to fix or pay for liabilities, this could negate any value of your investment.

 Just from the few examples above, it is clear that reading the small print and having a clear vision of your investment goals and risk appetite will be key in navigating the purchase process successfully.
-A thorough due diligence exercise is a key part of the process.
+A thorough commercial due diligence exercise is a key part of the process.

 Personal considerations